 In the past few years following the Royal Commission into Family Violence in 2015, substantial advances have been made in policy and planning for preventing violence against women across the international, national and state levels.
 For the Victorian Government this notably includes the Ending Family Violence: Victoria’s plan for change (2016), which commits to implementing all 227 recommendations from the Royal Commission.

 Learn more about the current laws, policies and strategies that contextualise work in the northern metropolitan region of Melbourne on WHINS’s Background Papers for the BRC Strategy 2021.

 There are a number of significant frameworks and reports that guide the primary prevention of violence against women.

 - Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia (Second edition) (Our Watch, 2021)

 - A Framework to Underpin Action to Prevent Violence Against Women (UN Women, 2015)

 - Violence Against Women in Australia: An overview of research and approaches to primary prevention (VicHealth, 2017)

-- Personal Safety Survey, Australia (ABS, 2013)
+- Personal Safety Survey, Australia (ABS, 2016)

-There are also currently two national government-funded agencies that support preventing violence against women work and continue to build the evidence base:
+There are currently two national government-funded agencies that support preventing violence against women work and continue to build the evidence base: